jelle619/Boot2Win/README.md

 You have now completed the installation.
 To boot into Windows from your Linux installation, launch the desktop entry.

 ## License
-This project uses the Creative Commons Attribution 4.0 International Public License which can be found [here](https://creativecommons.org/licenses/by/4.0/legalcode).
+This project uses the GNU General Public License v3.0.
+A copy of this license can be found in the repository.